wca/vig/README.md

 * ~10% VM setup, test boot environment install/setup, other overhead
 * ~35% building illumos-gate
 * ~55% running the zfs test suite

+# Performing incremental build/test cycles

+To run an incremental test against a specific branch of your illumos-gate companion repository:

+* `./vig/vig host build <branch>`
+* `./vig/vig host zfstests`

+These two commands can be run independently, although it's worth noting that the zfstests command expects that a build has already been completed.